 - The trigger for notice is risk-based (requiring what is defined as financial harm).

-- Has reasonable data security standards for non-banks;
+- Set reasonable data security standards for non-banks;

-- Has enforcement by banking regulators for banks, and by FTC for non-banks;
+- Provide for the enforcement by banking regulators for banks, and by FTC for non-banks;

-- Has equivalent enforcement by all banking regulators and the FTC, with requirement that the agencies coordinate on equivalent enforcement and penalties; and
+- Ensure equivalent enforcement by all banking regulators and the FTC, with requirement that the agencies coordinate on equivalent enforcement and penalties; and

-- Gives all covered entities the benefit of solid preemption of state and common law.
+- Give all covered entities the benefit of solid preemption of state and common law.

 Federal Technology Policy Committee